Permanent Resident (PR) is the right to live and work in the U.S. indefinitely. Often people refer to this benefit as having a "green card."

 The permanent residence application process can take from eight months to more than three years to complete.

 Departments seeking sponsorship of faculty should note that labor certification is based on a recent search.
 The results of a faculty search will "go stale" after about one year, so departments with newly recruited faculty should act promptly to work with Bechtel.
+There is no need to wait for a faculty member to arrive in the US, or at Stanford.
+A delay for any reason, including a postponed appointment, imperil the success of the process.

 There are either two or three general stages to obtaining Permanent Residency based on employment: